Ducks are charming little feather beings that have high intelligence and very compound social relationships.

 In this article, we described duck body language and the reasons behind different behaviors.

-If it happens to be in an incubator, the duckling will imprint to other ducklings who are inside as well.
-If by chance they will see the keeper and imprint to him or her, the training will be a lot easier.
+Also, if it happens to be in an incubator, the duckling will imprint on other ducklings who are inside as well.

 Tail Feather Wagging

-This particular skill is present to every duck.
+This particular skill is present in every duck.
 When you find them hopping out in a pond or pool, we can already assume that they will preen.

 Did you know?